lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

 .. note:: Start- and Endframe

-   The :guilabel:`Start` and :guilabel:`End` settings in the :guilabel:`Collision` panel are not only valid for the baking, but for all Soft Body simulations.
-So if your animation lasts longer than 250 frames, you have to increase the :guilabel:`End` value.
+   The *Start* and *End* settings in the *Collision* panel are not only valid for the baking, but for all Soft Body simulations.
+So if your animation lasts longer than 250 frames, you have to increase the *End* value.

 Cache